alexa/ask-cli/docs/concepts/Alexa-Hosted-Skill-Commands.md

 **OPTIONS DESCRIPTION:**

-**debug**: Optional.
-Specify a skill-id for the Alexa hosted skill.
+**hosted-skill-id**: Required.
+Skill-id for the Alexa hosted skill.

 **profile**: Optional.
-Specify a profile name to be used.
-Defaults to use `default` as the profile name, if this option or environmental variable `ASK_DEFAULT_PROFILE` is not set.
+Profile name to be used.
+Uses `default` as the default profile name, if this option or the environmental variable `ASK_DEFAULT_PROFILE` is not set.

 **debug**: Optional.
-Appends a debug message to the standard error.

-## WORKFLOW:

-Users will be asked the following question to create a new skill:

-* Prompts user for a `folder name` for the skill project to store in local machine.
-  * Leave this empty to use default folder name or
-  * Enter a value for folder name.
+Show debug messages.

 ## GIT CREDENTIALS

-To allow developers to access the CodeCommit repository, Alexa hosted service use git-credential along with ASK-CLI and SMAPI to pass down temporary Git credentials automatically.
+To access the CodeCommit repository, the Alexa hosted service uses git-credential along with ASK-CLI and SMAPI to automatically pass down temporary Git credentials.

-Git-credential allows other programs to provide credentials to Git for authentication.
-When configured, git will invoke the configured program and pass the remote host information the program over STDIN.
-The program can then do whatever is necessary to find the credentials and return a username and a password pair to the STDOUT.
-Git will then use the pair to authenticate with the remote resource.
+Using `askx util git-credentials-helper` in the skill root directory can retrieve the username and password of the Git credentials.

 # UPGRADE PROJECT - UPGRADE COMMANDS